chrisk-woods/CS3-DS4002/README.md

    ```
 3. Download and prepare the data:

-   - Go to the `Data.md` and follow the steps to download our data
+   - Go to the `1-data.ipynb` and run the cell to create the combined-df that we use across this github
-   - Place the dataset in the `DATA/` folder
+   - The dataset will be in the `DATA/` folder

+3. Run the exploratory plots:

+   - Go to `/SCRIPTS/2-exploratory-plots.ipynb`, follow the comments in the cells and run each cell to see our exploratory-plots, or go to outputs to see them directly!

 4. Run the analysis:

-   - Go to `/SCRIPTS/analysis.ipynb`, follow the comments in the cells and run each cell to perform our analysis!
+   - Go to `/SCRIPTS/3-analysis.ipynb`, follow the comments in the cells and run each cell to perform our analysis!

+4. Run the stats:

+   - Go to `/SCRIPTS/5-stats.ipynb`, follow the comments in the cells and run each cell to see where we got our takeaways from!

 5. Review the results:
    - The model’s accuracy, precision, recall, and other performance metrics will be saved in the [models_results.md](OUTPUTS/models_results.md) file